Action #1291

 Below the comparison of the old analysis (60 linear bins; top row) to the new analysis (200 sqrt bins; bottom row).

-#29 Updated by Knödlseder Jürgen almost 10 years ago
+#29 Updated by Knödlseder Jürgen over 10 years ago

 I now looked into the adjustment of the step size in the numerical differentiation in GObservation::model_grad.
 By default, a step size of h=2e-4 is used, and the gradient is computed using